 Intense-Pulsed Light (IPL) Treatments

-Whether you’re looking for a one-time treatment for a major breakout of acne or you want to get rid of unsightly wrinkles, your best option is to book an IPL treatment at Skin Story Clinic.
+Whether you’re looking for a one-time treatment for a major breakout of acne or you want to get rid of unsightly wrinkles, your best option is to book an IPL treatment at The Daily Aesthetics Clinic.
 An IPL photofacial can treat a variety of skin conditions such as brown spots, broken capillaries, spider veins, and facial redness.

 An IPL photofacial delivers a bright blast of light at very high energy levels through a hand-held device.
 While some IPLs have cooling devices, the heat from the light can be uncomfortable, even painful.
 An IPL photo facial is a good choice if you have a number of different goals: plumper, younger-looking skin, faded brown spots, fewer broken capillaries, and less overall redness.